niilliiz/01-Task-Manager/README.md

-# To Do list

-this is a simple, in progress ToDo app,

-This project was powered by [Create React App](https://github.com/facebook/create-react-app).
+# general Info

+this project is simple To Do List created with [Create React App] and firebase.google is also used.

-## Available Scripts
+## Setup

-In the project directory, you can run:
+To run this project, install it locally using npm:

-### `npm i`
+`npm i`

-### `npm start`
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### future changes:

-1- to be saved on local storage
-2- ability to change the title
-3- add more details like priority, schedule, comment to each task
+1- ability to edit the task and add more features to it like adding note, or priority 2- App routing